serif/Native-Tab/README.md

 # ![](icons/icon-128.png) Native Tab

 Simple speed dial for Chrome.
-Native features only.
 Minimal, private, no-frills. [ βETA ]

 ![](demo/demo.gif)

 - Collects no information about the user
+- Uses only native browser functionality
 - Does not connect to third-party servers
 - Uses built-in Chrome bookmarks
 - Does not show 'recommended pages' or ads